15. Coaches must watch their players in competitions

 As always I’d be grateful for any comments and feedback

-If I missed some really good reasons to watch competitions please let me know 🙂
+If I missed any tip you have for watching players in badminton competitions please let me know 🙂

 Leave a Reply